apphow/Maven.Spring-MovieDatabase.SQL.JDBC.JPA/H2-Worksheet.md

 Select Clause
 From Clause

-#### Insert people into People table
+#### Insert person into People table

 ```SQL
 INSERT INTO PEOPLE (LAST_NAME, FIRST_NAME, MOBILE, BIRTHDAY)
 VALUES ('Smith', 'John', '230-4293', '1973-01-23');
 ```

-Following the example, insert at least three other people into the table.
+Following the example, insert at least three other person into the table.

 #### Selecting all rows from table